IDENTITY + PLACE MEANINGS

 Architecture is a rich material expression of political power.
 It can not only host explicit symbolic references but can be indicative of more implicit politics through its ties to state funding, shifts in economic industries, erasure of existing property, and exclusion of certain societal groups through programming.
 Thus, in relation to state-led construction, examining political rhetoric in architecture can provide great insight into the objectives of governments as they relate to state, sub-state, and international politics, particularly at times of political transition.
 Architecture is also capable of encompassing the everyday narratives of a population itself, a process that complicates and adds nuance to those narratives first formulated by the commissioning client.
 This domain of understanding meaning in architecture represents a crucial area of research, as core questions related to collective identity are ultimately as fundamental to successful urban development as security and economic structures.
 Indeed, misguided development policies could lead to the counterproductive deterioration of both national security and economic prosperity.
 Foregrounding developments in Eurasia, this work delves into issues of identity and place meanings.

-Our work on identity and place meanings can be found at:
+Our work on identity and place meanings includes the following:

 Public Lecture - Land and Memory